Nour-Sadek/Salary-Prediction/README.md

 # Salary Prediction

-### Learning Outcomes:
-Practice fitting linear models with scikit-learn to predict values on the unknown data.
-Apply polynomial feature engineering, test your data for multi-collinearity, and evaluate models with the MAPE score.

 ### About
 Linear regression is one of the simplest yet powerful tools for finding regularities in data and using them for prediction.
 It is widely applied both